-The lower S&P Global Ratings-adjusted liquidity ratio of 1.7x at the end of both 2015 and 2016 (from 4.6x in 2014) results from an increase in short-term wholesale funding, not related to day-to-day activities.
+S&P Global Ratings-adjusted liquidity ratio has decreased in recent years to 1.5x at the end of 2017.
+This results from an increase in short-term wholesale funding, not related to day-to-day activities.
 We observe that the Swiss banks are able to earn an additional spread by creating and placing excess liquidity at the SNB within their threshold (equivalent to 20x the minimum reserve at a zero rate on its accounts) under current negative interest rate environment.
-As a result LUKB's cash position placed at the SNB amounted to about CHF4.3 billion in December 2016 and we expect LUKB to continue the repo transactions reflected in liquidity ratio in the range of 1.5x-2.0x over 2017-2018.
+As a result LUKB's cash position placed at the SNB amounted to about CHF4.8 billion in June 2018 and we expect LUKB to continue the repo transactions reflected in liquidity ratio in the range of 1.5x-2.0x over 2018-2019.

-Furthermore, the excess of net broad liquid assets over short-term wholesale funding remained stable and still covers about 11%-12% of the short-term customer deposits.
-Notably, the regulatory liquidity coverage ratio that is based on the 30-day time horizon has remained over 120% for several quarters.
-This is significantly above the 80% minimum required in 2017 by the financial market supervisory authority in Switzerland.
+We note the excess of net broad liquid assets over short-term wholesale funding slightly decreased as of December 2017 and covers about 9% of the short-term customer deposits (from 11% in the previous years) but the regulatory liquidity coverage ratio that is based on the 30-day time horizon has remained at or above 120% for several quarters.
+This is significantly above the 90% minimum required in 2018 or above 100% to be required from 2019 by the financial market supervisory authority in Switzerland.

-We believe that owing to LUKB's close ties with the Canton of Lucerne and the canton's statutory guarantee, LUKB would benefit from "flight-to-quality" in more challenging economic conditions.
+We believe that owing to LUKB's close ties with the Canton of Lucerne and the canton's statutory guarantee, LUKB would benefit from a "flight-to-quality" in more challenging economic conditions.